 After the two releases, however, the band lost direction and hence, momentum, and succumbed to mismatch between individual schedules of the members.

-As uncertain periods of lull hampered both of his bands, and alarmed by an increasing complacency about his own life, Samar decided to give his original music one final shot by building his way to his reinterpretations.
+As uncertain periods of lull hampered both of his bands, and alarmed by an increasing complacency about his own life, Samar decided to give his original music one final shot by building his way to his reinterpretations (a name given by him to his earliest percussive fingerstyle experiments in which he would rewrite his older songs in the percussive fingerstyle/one-man band format to get a hold of the style of music).
 Samar needed a completely exhaustive and original way of writing and presenting music – what he felt was most relevant to the way he had always conceived music and perceived life – but even more than that, he needed to not depend on anyone else for his music anymore to get out of his rut.
-A few coincidences and accidents like practicing left-hand legato while unintentionally tapping on the computer table near him led him to the world of percussive fingerstyle.
-What captured his attention about percussive fingerstyle was not the flashy skillshow, but an opportunity to write and perform multi-layered songs organically despite being a solo act.
+One day, he was doing his regular left-hand legato exercises, and came up with a melody that required “an immediate groove!”.
+Unable to find anything else, he started tapping on the computer table near him and only realized a few minutes later that he could just do the same on his guitar, and because of the way it is constructed, the acoustic guitar would give him a chance to add a dynamic range of percussive sounds, including the regular Kick-Snare.
+And that led him to the world of percussive fingerstyle.
+He then remembered what had captured his attention about this style of music when he had come across Andy McKee’s ‘Drifting’ all those years ago – the chance to perform multi-layered songs in real time like a band, despite being a solo act.
 The motivation to train and become worthy of the idea of reinterpretations was the strongest drive he had ever felt.
 Add to that, the most valuable angle of being able to wrap his overall philosophy about life in his music – Samar had found meaning in reinterpretations, or he calls it, in the “possibilities in impossibilities”.